 The Paris Agreement and its ultimate goal of limiting global warming to well below 2°C is also an example of the necessary systemic and long-term thinking.

-Many terms exist to describe companies’ social and environmental initiatives, like Corporate Social Responsibility (CSR), Environmental, Social, and Governance (ESG), or Creating Shared Value (CSV).
+Many approaches exist to describe companies’ social and environmental initiatives, like Corporate Social Responsibility (CSR), Environmental, Social, and Governance (ESG), or Creating Shared Value (CSV).

-One company alone cannot create sustainable development, because sustainability issues are vast.
+One company alone cannot create sustainable development, because sustainability issues are vast, multidimensional, and cut across geographies, demographies, sectors of the economy, and governance systems.
 Everyone needs to be involved, it must be a collective effort.

-For any single company to become sustainable, it needs suppliers to innovate cleaner and more socially responsible products and regulators and customers willing to support their efforts.
+For any single company to become sustainable, it needs suppliers to innovate, opt for cleaner and socially responsible products and processes.
+It also needs incentives and customer base willing to support their efforts.

 Companies need to figure out how to embed sustainability into their corporate DNA and strike the right balance between being profitable and having a positive social impact and the minimum environmental impact.